 Our instruction is tailored to meet the needs of each student to make the study of music engaging, fulfilling, and fun.
-We offer weekly private lessons in Piano, Violin, and Voice.
+We offer weekly private lessons in Piano, Violin, Voice, Guitar and Ukulele.
 Students of all ages and levels are welcome, including adults.
-Lessons are offered starting at $100/month for 30-minute lessons depending on the age and level of the student.
+Lessons are offered starting at $120/month for 30-minute lessons depending on the age and level of the student.
 Contact us today to schedule your lessons!

 Daniel has been involved in music education and performance over the last twenty years.
 Daniel has worked as director of music and fine arts at West Union Baptist Church, Gray’s Chapel A.M.E. church, Church on the Word, and First Assembly of God.
 He believes that a good musician should be capable of performing multiple genres of music and teaches his students based on bringing out their strengths in the styles they enjoy and can most excel in.